International News Service v. Associated Press: Brandeis's dissent

-Brandeis closed his dissent with an argument that the Court was ill-suited to act as a legislature and the matter should be left to the wisdom of Congress:
+Brandeis closed his dissent with an argument that the Court was ill-suited to act as a legislature and that the matter should be left to the wisdom of Congress:

 Implications and aftermath

-Although a landmark case when it was decided, subsequent developments have diminished its significance.
+Although it was a landmark case when it was decided, subsequent developments have diminished its significance.
 A leading copyright law scholar has commented:

 It has been suggested that the credence due the International News Service case today is minimal: that subsequent decisions have restricted its doctrine to the news context and that, in any event, it is but a derelict of the federal common law, untenable after Erie R.R. v.
 Tompkins.

-Seventh Circuit Judge Posner similarly remarked that INS is "a decision no longer authoritative because it was based on the federal courts' subsequently abandoned authority to formulate common law principles in suits arising under state law though litigated in federal court."
+Seventh Circuit Judge Richard Posner similarly remarked that INS is "a decision no longer authoritative because it was based on the federal courts' subsequently abandoned authority to formulate common law principles in suits arising under state law though litigated in federal court."

 "Hot news" cases

 In Twentieth Century Sporting Club, Inc. v.
-Transradio Press Service, the court found misappropriation when a press service stationed "spotters" on rooftops who watched a boxing match in a nearby stadium; the defendant combined that information with information broadcast by plaintiff's exclusive licensee (NBC) to produce a simulated ringside, blow-by-blow broadcast of a boxing match.
+Transradio Press Service, the court found misappropriation when a press service stationed "spotters" on rooftops who watched a boxing match in a nearby stadium.
+The defendant combined that information with information that was broadcast by plaintiff's exclusive licensee (NBC) to produce a simulated ringside, blow-by-blow broadcast of a boxing match.

-The narrowest implication of INS was that there was now a "hot news" doctrine that protected first comers in their creation of an ephemeral, time-sensitive information asset at appreciable expense against "free riders."
+The narrowest implication of INS was that there was now a "hot news" doctrine that protected first comers in their creation of an ephemeral time-sensitive information asset at appreciable expense against "free riders."
 Thus, in National Basketball Association v.
 Motorola, Inc. (NBA), the Second Circuit held that under New York State law, a "hot-news" INS-like claim exists in "cases where: (i) a plaintiff generates or gathers information at a cost; (ii) the information is time-sensitive; (iii) a defendant's use of the information constitutes free riding on the plaintiff's efforts; (iv) the defendant is in direct competition with a product or service offered by the plaintiffs; and (v) the ability of other parties to free-ride on the efforts of the plaintiff or others would so reduce the incentive to produce the product or service that its existence or quality would be substantially threatened."

-But after the passage of the 1976 Copyright Act, the hot news doctrine began to suffer reverses.
-The Second Circuit held that the "hot news" tort was largely preempted by the 1976 Act in the NBA case.
+However, after the passage of the 1976 Copyright Act, the "hot news" doctrine began to suffer reverses.
+The Second Circuit held that the "hot news" tort had been largely pre-empted by the 1976 Act in the NBA case.